One of the most common complaints of people who live with anxiety disorders is the inability to get a decent night’s

 What we couldn’t give to just lay our heads on our pillows, close our eyes, and think peaceful thoughts as we gently drift off to sleep.
 How nice it would be to open our eyes the next morning feeling refreshed, have a good stretch, and smile to ourselves as we think about the day ahead?
 The idea of it seems almost mythical.

 Everybody wants to be thinner, or smarter, or pay off that credit card bill.
-But I think if it came down to it, most of us with anxiety would choose to gain 5 pounds, lose a few IQ points, and max that credit card out for just 7 nights worth of solid, being able to de-stress and have a uninterrupted sweet slumber.
+But I think if it came down to it, a lot of us would choose to gain 5 pounds, lose a few IQ points, and rack up that credit card for just 7 nights worth of solid, uninterrupted, sweet slumber.

 Why is Insomnia So Common?